UKCloud/documentation/articles/connectivity/conn-ref-network-adaptor.md

 The fix is to install VMware Tools and replace the network adaptor with a VMXNET3 adaptor.

+Currently, you will need to navigate to the legacy UI in order to change the adapter type.
+To do this, please click on your user at the top right and select "Legacy UI".

 There are a couple of things you should be aware of when doing this:

 - Guest customisation - depending on the settings for each VM, this may cause the server to change its SID. (these can be adjusted when the VM is powered off).